griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 Summary

 * Exposed is a self-described light weight `Object Relational Mapper` library with Sql Dsl and Crud Dao Api
-* Postgres MySQL MariaDB SQLite H2 Oracle SQL Server
+* Postgres MySql MariaDB Sqlite H2 Oracle Sql Server
 * Jdbc only
 * No Annotations
 * No Code generation